zelisinho/anypoint-examples/importing-an-email-attachment-using-the-pop3-connector/README.md

 ### Example Use Case

 In this example a CSV file containing sample sales data which has been received as an attachment in a mail inbox is imported using the POP3 connector.
 The DataWeave transformer then converts the CSV file to the XML format.
+The logger then logs this data on the studio console and the output is stored to xml file by write component.

 ### Set Up and Run this Example